 If you roast a chicken and end up with a carcass, don’t you dare throw it away.
-Use it to make a rich-flavored chicken stock that you can use in turn to make soups or other recipes!
-This recipe has been featured in a how-to post on The Recipe Girl blog: How to Make a Rich and Flavorful Chicken Stock
+Use it to make a rich-flavored homemade chicken stock that you can use in turn to make soups or other recipes!

 Homemade Chicken Stock

-1 large leek, trimmed & rinsed, chopped in large chunks
+- 1 large leek, trimmed and rinsed, chopped into large chunks

-1. Place chicken in large stockpot.
-Add about 2 1/2 quarts of water (your chicken should be pretty much almost, if not completely, submerged).
+- Place the chicken in large stockpot.
+Add about 2½ quarts of water (your chicken should be just submerged, so add more if needed).
 Add all veggies, herbs and seasoning.
 Bring to a boil.
 Reduce to a simmer; continue to simmer uncovered for 4 hours.

-2. Strain entire contents of the pot through a fine sieve and discard solids.
-Pour liquid into a bowl, cover with plastic wrap and refrigerate overnight.
+- Strain the entire contents of the pot through a fine sieve and discard the solids.
+Pour the liquid into a bowl, cover with plastic wrap and refrigerate overnight.

 - The next day, use a spoon to remove the layer of fat that has solidified on the top of the bowl of stock.
 The stock itself may become jelly-like when it’s chilled.
 Once it comes to room temperature again (or is heated), it will turn back to a liquid state.